 Frequently Asked Questions

-- Be flexible with your expectations: there are a lot of things that need to be clarified and discussed.
-Once you’ve grasped the concepts, you’ll notice several recurring motifs in various situations.
+concepts that need to be clarified and discussed.
+Once you’ve grasped these, you’ll notice several recurring

-- Aim to Understand the Logic: This is not a topic for memorizing.
+motifs in various situations. - Aim to Understand the Logic: This is not a topic for

-- Study the Graphs: While graphs aren’t usually on the exam, their reasoning is.
-Consider the graphs as a visual representation of a real-world situation.
+memorizing. - Study the Graphs: While graphs aren’t usually on the

-- Practice Applying Concepts in Different Situations with Practice Questions: This is a crucial stage in the learning process that must be completed at the end of each study session.
+in the learning process that must be completed at the end of

-Because it penetrates all other areas, a strong foundation in CFA Level 1-2 Economics is crucial to enhancing your chances of passing CFA Level 3.
+Economics is a central topic on all 3 levels of the CFA exams that requires some effort to study, particularly the exchange rate segment.
+Because it penetrates all other areas, a strong CFA Level 1-2 Economics foundation is crucial to enhancing your chances of passing CFA Level 3.